 Community Swift Night Out

-Our community count will be held on Tuesday, August 6, 2019.
-(Back up rain date is Saturday, September 14.)
+Our community count will be held on Sunday, September 20, 2020.
 A count is short and sweet (around 30 minutes at dusk), but can make a real difference in understanding the behavior of this unique species!

 We’ll spread out across the city at various sites where we think Chimney Swifts may be roosting—at large silo-style chimneys and in specially-designed Chimney Swift towers.

 - Ed White Elementary School, 1708 Les Talley Drive